LunatiqueCoder/luna/README.md

 > - [your environment is set up correctly for React Native CLI.][26]
 > - you have uninstalled the legacy `react-native-cli` first (`npm uninstall -g react-native-cli`) for the below command to work.
 If you wish to not use npx, you can also install the new CLI globally (`npm i -g @react-native-community/cli` or `yarn global add @react-native-community/cli`).

-> If you tried the above and still get the @criszz77/luna: Not found error, please try adding the `--ignore-existing` flag to force npx to ignore any locally installed versions of the CLI and use the latest.
+> If you tried the above and still get the @criszz77/luna: Not found error, please try adding the `--ignore-existing` flag to [force npx to ignore][30] any locally installed versions of the CLI and use the latest.
 Further information can be found here: https://github.com/react-native-community/cli#about

 - ### React Native Web